SAP-archive/btp-extend-workflow-cai-msteams/Part2/README.md

 ## Step 2 - Clone the Workflow project from GitHub and get familiar with it

 ### 2.1.
-Clone following project from GitHub into your BAS workspace.
-Clone the project using either the Terminal in BAS and *git* CLI or BAS Github tools.
+Clone following project from GitHub into your SAP Business Application Studio workspace.
+Clone the project using either the Terminal in SAP Business Application Studio and *git* CLI or SAP Business Application Studio Github tools.

    ```bash/Shell
    git clone https://github.com/SAP-samples/btp-extend-workflow-cai-msteams.git